 Students should make their choice of course carefully, as they will not be able to change courses once the Fall semester begins.

-What happens if students do not complete DSP before Summer Orientation?
+What happens if students do not complete DSP by May 21, 2018?